CodeMouse92/DEVModInACan/tag-mod/csharp.md

 ## Irrelevant

-Articles and discussions should be directly related to the C++ programming language.
+Articles and discussions should be directly related to the C# programming language.